Optable/optable-web-sdk/README.md

 ## Integrating Prebid

 The Optable Web SDK can fetch targeting data from a DCN and prepare an audience taxonomy object similar to the one described in [the prebid.js first party data documentation](https://docs.prebid.org/features/firstPartyData.html#segments-and-taxonomy).
-The `prebidUserDataFromCache()` function returns the object from the targeting data stored by `targeting()` API calls in `LocalStorage`.
+The `prebidORTB2FromCache()` function returns the object from the targeting data stored by `targeting()` API calls in `LocalStorage`.

 ### Seller Defined Audiences

-The HTML code snippet below shows how `prebidUserDataFromCache()` can be used to retrieve targeting data from the `LocalStorage` administered by the Optable SDK, and write Seller Defined Audiences (SDA) into [prebid.js](https://prebid.org/product-suite/prebid-js/) which is also loaded into the page, using `pbjs.setConfig({ ortb2: { user: { data: [ { ... } ] } } })` as documented in [the prebid.js first party data documentation](https://docs.prebid.org/features/firstPartyData.html#segments-and-taxonomy).
+The HTML code snippet below shows how `prebidORTB2FromCache()` can be used to retrieve targeting data from the `LocalStorage` administered by the Optable SDK, and write Seller Defined Audiences (SDA) into [prebid.js](https://prebid.org/product-suite/prebid-js/) which is also loaded into the page, using `pbjs.mergeConfig({ ortb2: ortb2 })` as documented in [the prebid.js first party data documentation](https://docs.prebid.org/features/firstPartyData.html#segments-and-taxonomy).
 The `targeting()` API is also called in order to retrieve and locally store the latest matching activations from `dcn.customer.com/my-site`.

 Note that [prebid.js bidder adapters](https://docs.prebid.org/dev-docs/bidders.html) can subsequently retrieve the data from the [global config](https://docs.prebid.org/features/firstPartyData.html#supplying-global-data).